Skip to content

 Not much is known about Gul Baba that can give you an insight into the life of this Ottoman dervish.
 Only a glimpse of the last year of his life could be known.
 He died the same year he arrived in Hungary, in 1541, as part of the Turkish army accompanying Sultan Suleiman I (the Magnificent) to conquer then Buda.

-But the general information about Gul Baba suggests that he followed the soldier-and-clergyman Bektas order.
+However, the general information about Gul Baba suggests he followed the soldier-and-clergyman Bektas order.
 No wonder he was in the army that conquered Buda in 1541!
 Legend has it that Gul Baba died on 2 September 1541, on the day commemorating the capture of Buda.

 It is said that Sultan Suleiman I (the Magnificent) carried Gul Baba’s coffin to his burial place on a hill near the then Gunpowder township on the Danube bank.

 On that day, a thanksgiving ceremony was held in Matthias Church, which became a mosque after the Ottoman conquest.
-To honour the fighting Muslim clergyman, a solemn funeral, the first Muslim religious ceremony ever in Budapest, was held and was attended by Sultan Suleiman I (the Magnificent).
+To honour the fighting Muslim clergyman, a solemn funeral, the first Muslim religious ceremony ever in Budapest, was held, and Sultan Suleiman I (the Magnificent) attended.

 Between 1543 and 1548, a tomb was built above the grave of Gul Baba by then pasha of Buda Yahyapaşazade Mehmet.
 The tomb of Gul Baba has become a Muslim pilgrimage place and a tourist attraction ever since.

-Respected among the Ottomans, Gul Baba is known in Hungary as the “Father of Roses”.
-Gul is the Turkish word for rose, and Baba is the Turkish word for father — that’s why his tomb is that of the “Father of Roses”.
-Another story suggests that the Bektashi dervish had a fondness for roses and always wore a rose on his turban, which was why he came to be known as the “Father of Roses”.
+Respected among the Ottomans, Gul Baba is known in Hungary as the “Father of Roses.”
+Gul is the Turkish word for rose, and Baba is the Turkish word for father—that’s why his tomb is that of the “Father of Roses.”
+Another story suggests that the Bektashi dervish was fond of roses and always wore a rose on his turban, so he came to be known as the “Father of Roses.”

 The Ottoman Rule in Hungary (1541-1699)

 For over 150 years, the Ottomans ruled the Kingdom of Hungary.
-Sultan Suleiman I (the Magnificent) was able to incorporate a portion of the Kingdom of Hungary into the Ottoman Empire in 1541 when the Turkish army conquered Buda.
+Sultan Suleiman I (the Magnificent) incorporated a portion of the Kingdom of Hungary into the Ottoman Empire in 1541 when the Turkish army conquered Buda.

 While Sultan Suleiman I (the Magnificent) maintained control over the central wedge of the Kingdom of Hungary, King Ferdinand I ruled over the western and northern part, and János Szapolyai II was king of the Principality of Transylvania in the eastern part of the medieval Kingdom of Hungary.
 This partition of the Kingdom of Hungary into three parts started in 1541 and continued until 1699.

-The remnants of Ottoman Hungary are very few that they sparsely dot the map — the Tomb of Gul Baba is one of those remaining prominent structures.
+The remnants of Ottoman Hungary are few and sparsely dot the map—the Tomb of Gul Baba is one of those remaining prominent structures.

 The Story of the Tomb of Gul Baba